 Of course for me, no celebration is quite complete without a cake so given the allergies of one of Mel’s girls, and Roo’s dietary requirements, I set about making a cake that was gluten-free, wheat-free, nut-free, seed-free, egg-free and dairy-free.

-It just so happened that I had some amazing products from Coconut Merchant, so I made the cake refined sugar-free too!
+It just so happened that I had some amazing products from Coconut Merchant, so I made the cake refined sugar-free too.
+Except for the decorations.

 Pre-planning is not my forte, so on the morning of the baptism I gathered the ingredients and set about baking whilst everyone ate their breakfast!